grepdisc/withkindness/_posts/2023-12-31-Unhoused-Dreams.md

-In this book, *[When We Walk By](https://www.whenwewalkby.com)*, by [Miracle Messages](https://www.miraclemessages.org) founder Kevin Adler and Don Burnes, there is a quote from Don Burnes's previous book, *[Journeys out of Homelessness]( https://www.rienner.com/title/Journeys_Out_of_Homelessness_The_Voices_of_Lived_Experience)*.
+In this book, *[When We Walk By](https://www.whenwewalkby.com)*, by [Miracle Messages](https://www.miraclemessages.org) founder Kevin Adler and Don Burnes, there is a quote from Don Burnes's previous book, *[Journeys Out of Homelessness]( https://www.rienner.com/title/Journeys_Out_of_Homelessness_The_Voices_of_Lived_Experience)*.
-The rhyme in that quote inspired the below poem, but first, here is the quote attributed to Barb, a person experiencing homelessness:
+The rhyme in this quote inspired the below poem, but first, here is the quote attributed to Barb, a person experiencing homelessness:

-"My deep, deep shame, and need for hiding ... came from the fact that I was unworthy.
+> My deep, deep shame, and need for hiding ... came from the fact that I was unworthy.
 I was a 'nothing and a nobody' and didn't deserve to be cared for.
 I had to hide out so no one else would find that out. ...
 Many of these societal trappings of acceptability —like having a job, or being able to pay your bills, or having a house, or having a spouse, or having kids, or having friends, or having whatever — are at the root of so much of our shame ...
-Yet they rob us of our dignity when they are missing, or we lose them.”
+Yet they rob us of our dignity when they are missing, or we lose them.

 <br>
-Unhoused Dreams
+**Unhoused Dreams**

 All I wanted<br>
 Having a house<br>